KeighanG/KeighanG/README.md

-* 🧪 MSc Student at the University of British Columbia, Canada
+* 🧪 MSc Graduate from the University of British Columbia, Canada
-* 🌞 Conducting research on Atmospheric Photochemistry
+* 🌞 Currently conducting research on Atmospheric Photochemistry
-* 🔭 Interested in Photochemistry, Climate Modelling, Paleoclimate, Early Earth Environments, and Exoplanet Atmospheres
+* 🔭 Interested in Global Climate Change, Photochemistry, Climate Modelling, Paleoclimate, Early Earth Environments, and Exoplanet Atmospheres
 * 👯 Looking to collaborate on any of the interests listed above!

 <!-- Social Section -->